react-native-device-info/react-native-device-info/README.md

 console.log("App is running on a tablet", DeviceInfo.isTablet()); // if app is running on a tablet return true

 console.log("PIN or fingerprint configured on device", DeviceInfo.isPinOrFingerprintSet()); // if PIN or fingerprint is configured.
-// For iOS 8.0 and below, this will only return true if Touch ID is enabled
+Only supported in Android and iOS 9.0 and above
 ```